bermarte/acme-web-design/development-strategy.md

   `git commit -m " message"`
 6. Switch to the master branch
   `git checkout master`
 7. Repeat 1. to 6. for every branch

-### Branches

-what branch(es) did you work on?
-- master
-- css
-- imgs
-- index
-- about
-- services

-### Steps to follow

 8. On your client, chekout one branch at the time
  `git checkout branch_name`
 9. Push it to this repository creating the branch on the server